 No permanent side effects

-More than 1.5 million people in the Netherlands are now fully vaccinated against HPV.
-Symptoms that could be side effects are being studied thoroughly.
 Possible side effects after the HPV vaccination include a sore arm and muscle pain.
 Sometimes people may also have stomach pain, nausea, tiredness, headache or fever.
 This all goes away within 1-3 days.
 No serious, permanent side effects have ever been found, even though the vaccination has been given in the Netherlands since 2010.

 The website of the Pharmacovigilance Centre Lareb has more information about vaccine side effects.

-When will I receive an invitation for the HPV vaccination?
+Waiting for the new HPV vaccination?

 Is the vaccination free?